 Expanding foam is penetrable but it’s unlikely that any insects or rodents will get through it.
 It is possible for rodents to get through but it is very unlikely that any insects will make it through.
 But keep an eye out just in case.

 Learning what not to do is just as important as learning what to do.
-This is a list of things that you definitely don’t want to do with expanding spray foam.
+These are expanding foam tips regarding things that you definitely don’t want to do.
 Be careful and listen to these warnings for your own safety.

 Never use expanding foam around an open flame and be careful when you use it around any sort of heat.
 It is highly flammable, so use it with caution.
 If using around a fireplace, make sure you don’t have a fire going.